tatumroaquin/vwa-ssji/payload/Linux.md

 __Note:__ `hacker` is a local terminal session and `victim` is the netcat reverse shell

 ## 2.3 Editing Important Files
-The most important file on the either web applications is the __app.js__ file.
+The most important file in both web applications is the `app.js` file.
 Because it contains all the routes to the frontend pages, but in a real scenario, files of interests may vary.

 Here are two methods of editing files without the help of popular command line text editors such as [vim](https://www.vim.org/) or [nano](https://www.nano-editor.org/).